 - Stage 2: Second-stage tumors have spread throughout the organ and into other regions.
 Primary tumors are significant, and others are expanding.
 Surgery remains possible in some cases.

 - Stage 3: Third-stage mesothelioma is beyond control.
 Cancer has metastasized throughout various regions.
 Surgical success is highly unlikely, so the patient is kept comfortable while they manage lifestyle issues.

-- Stage 4: Fourth-stage situations are terminal an imminent.
+- Stage 4: Fourth-stage situations mean there is metastasis (spreading) to distant sites.
 Survival prognosis is poor and likely only weeks or a few months.
 The patient moves to a hospice or palliative unit for pain management and comfort measures.

 Compensation for Asbestos-Caused Mesothelioma Victims

 Asbestos exposure causes cancer.
-It’s the sole known source of mesothelioma, and by the time most diagnoses occurs, victims are well into the second or third stage.
+It’s the sole known source of mesothelioma, and by the time most diagnoses occurs, victims are well into the third disease stage.
 Patients are encouraged to seek justice and restitution from negligent asbestos manufacturers and producers who supplied cancer-causing asbestos.

-There are several requirements when seeking compensation for developing cancer from asbestos exposure.
-Exposure must have occurred, which depends on the type of asbestos material, the dose or quantity of ACM and the duration or period of exposure time.
-There also needs a link to the exact asbestos products and proof the manufacturer was negligent in exposing the victim.
+There are several requirements when seeking compensation for asbestos-caused cancer.
+Exposure must have occurred, and it depends on the type of asbestos material.
+The dose or quantity of asbestos and the duration or period of exposure time are also factors.
+There’s also a required link to the exact asbestos products and proof the manufacturer was negligent.